-The school DSL's liaise with the local authority children's social care team, undertakes specific training, including a child protection training course, and receives regular updates to developments within this field.
+The school DSL's liaise with the local authority children's social care team, undertake specific training, including a child protection training course, and receive regular updates to developments within this field.
 They in turn support the ongoing development and knowledge update of all staff on the team.

-Although, under the EYFS, we are only required to have one designated lead for safeguarding, for best practice and to ensure cover at all times, we have three designated leads in place.
+Although, under the EYFS, we are only required to have one designated lead for safeguarding, for best practice and to ensure cover at all times, we have two designated leads in place.
 This enables safeguarding to stay high on our priorities at all times.
-There will always be at least one designated lead on duty at all times our provision is open.
+There will always be at least one designated lead on duty when our provision is open.
 This will ensure that prompt action can be taken if concerns are raised.
-The Designated Safeguarding Leads (DSL) at the school are: Imogen Hardy DSL, Zoey Marshall DSL and Julie Butterfield DSL.
+The Designated Safeguarding Leads (DSL) at the school are: Jeremy Clarke, Zoey Marshall and Emily Lord-Schlereth